-Green Acres Tripling for GI in 2021
+Green Infrastructure: Acreage Tripling for GI in 2021

 In 2021, the number of acres of GI will triple that are operated for CSO reduction benefits.
 In preparation for the increased workload, an initiative began to streamline maintenance work order process.
 The internal creation of more efficient work order applications in Flowfinity for field inspections and workorders, and having data move between Cityworks and Flowfinity for quicker internal processing.
 Work began in 2020 but will not be rolled out and tested until 2021.
 The Lick Run Greenway facility will be new in 2021 and has many new maintenance tasks for MSD.
+This will be managed within WWC.